allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 To better understand Lipid, and more specifically, Triglyceride metabolism, it is difficult to recommend a single review.
 There is of course the 4th edition of the fantastic book by *Prof. Keith N. Frayn* (of Oxford University) [^1], but that is not a short and simple update if that is what you need one.
 Perhaps a good enough introduction would be the book chapter “*Introduction to Lipids and Lipoproteins*” by Feingold and Grunfeld in the free Endotext [^2].
 If you are already there, another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandial triglyceride levels: *“Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis*” [^3].

 In general, the level of fasting triglycerides correlates well with the corresponding insulin level, and with `Insulin Resistance` (IR).
 This is also why `TriglYceride-Glucose index` (TyG) is a good proxy for IR, especially when triglycerides are combined with fasting glucose.
 As such it provides a cheap and convenient metric like HOMA-IR.
 However, the TyG index has the very same issues that other fasting indices do in that it is unable to detect the majority of *early* metabolic derangements.
 To detect these, one needs instead a *postprandial or meal tolerance test*.
-As reduced fatty acid uptake is an early indicator of IR, the elevated and/or the sustained elevation of triglyceride level may be assessed by TG measurements in the postprandial phase.
+As reduced fatty acid uptake is an early indicator of IR, the elevated and/or the sustained elevation of triglyceride level may be assessed by it's measurement in the postprandial phase.

 ***So why is reduced lipid uptake by adipose tissue an early indicator of IR?***